 OCC releases recent enforcement actions

-On November 15, the OCC released a list of recent enforcement actions taken against national banks, federal savings associations, and individuals currently and formerly affiliated with such entities.
-The new enforcement actions include cease and desist orders, civil money penalty orders, formal agreements, prompt corrective action directives, removal/prohibition orders, and terminations of existing enforcement actions.
-Two notable enforcement actions are discussed below.
+On January 18, the OCC released a list of recent enforcement actions taken against national banks, federal savings associations, and individuals currently and formerly affiliated with such entities.
+The new enforcement actions include civil money penalties, a formal agreement, and removal/prohibition orders.